-Chatham County Safety Net Planning Council (Safety Net) is a county-wide planning body of key stakeholders, including providers, government representatives, advocates, funders, and consumers.
-Our goal is to strengthen the health care infrastructure for primary care, build capacity within our community’s safety net system, improve access to health care and link the uninsured and underinsured to a medical home.
-Ultimately we strive to improve health outcomes in Chatham County by working together on common problems.
+Chatham County Safety Net Planning Council is a county-wide planning body of key stakeholders, including providers, government representatives, advocates, funders, academics and consumers.
+Our goal is to strengthen the health care infrastructure for primary and behavioral health care and build capacity within our community’s safety net system, improving access to affordable care and the quality of that care for the uninsured and underinsured.
+Ultimately, we strive to improve health outcomes in Chatham County by working together on common problems.

-The mission of the Planning Council is to develop an infrastructure to maximize access and utilization of health services and to leverage available resources to assure improved health status for our residents.
+The mission of the Planning Council is to (1) develop an infrastructure to maximize access and utilization of health and behavioral health services, (2) implement effective population health and public health strategies through real collaboration, and (3) leverage available resources and create community-focused solutions to assure improved health status for our residents.

-Program development has been funded by Chatham County, National League of Cities, United Way, Healthcare Georgia Foundation, the Georgia Department of Community Health, Southeast Georgia Cancer Alliance, the Health Resources and Services Administration and partner donations.
-This funding has helped support projects including a community Care Navigator program, expanded prescription assistance, a community approach to adopting Electronic Health Records (EHR) and building a county/regional Health Information Exchange (HIE).
-Today CCSNPC has grown to be a free-standing non-profit organization and a trusted leader in finding effective and efficient ways to address health care challenges in Chatham County.
+Program development has been funded by Chatham County, National League of Cities, United Way, Healthcare Georgia Foundation, Georgia Department of Community Health, Southeast Georgia Cancer Alliance, Health Resources and Services Administration, Georgia Department of Behaviorial Health and Developmental Disabilities, Centers for Medicare and Medicaid and partner donations.
+This funding has helped support projects including the Campaign for Healthy Kids, Prevent Suicide Today, community Care Navigator program, expanded prescription assistance, a community-approach to adopting Electronic Health Records (EHR), building a county/regional Health Information Exchange (HIE), ad hoc street medicine clinics for the homeless and behavioral health work for children and youth.
+Today the Planning Council has grown to be a free-standing non-profit organization and a trusted leader in finding effective and efficient ways to address health care challenges in Chatham County.

 What we do

-Annual Evaluation: Safety Net members share results.
+Annual Evaluation: The Planning Council members share results.
 Once a year, all providers submit a set of data to the Evaluation Committee.
 The annual evaluation compares key metrics across previous years so we can document our progress, measure our successes, better understand new issues and challenges, and get an idea of what key areas that need to be addressed.
 Click here to view past Evaluations

 Council Meetings: The partners and members meet every other month to improve the entire range of health care for the uninsured and underinsured.
 We believe that working together will lead to a better system of prevention, health education, care and treatment.
 To us, working together means communicating and sharing ideas to find better ways to provide health care to more people for less money.
 Click here to view upcoming meetings.

-The Executive Committee is made up of the following representatives:
+The Board of Directors is made up of the following representatives:

-- Albert Grandy, CEO, Curtis V. Cooper Primary Health Care, Treasurer
+- Albert Grandy, CEO, Curtis V. Cooper Primary Health Care, Chair

-- Dr. Mark Johnson, CEO, Gateway Behavioral Health Services
+- Ashley Allen, COO, Gateway Behavioral Health Services